Skip to main content

 //...

-For a more a detailed explanation about resolvers check the Identity Resolver page.
+For a more detailed explanation about resolvers check the Identity Resolver page.

-Then we need to configure the env variables for the provider, based on the provider's code in plugins/auth-backend/src/providers/oidc/provider.ts we need the following variables in the app-config.yaml:
+Then we need to configure the provider.
+Based on the provider's code in plugins/auth-backend/src/providers/oidc/provider.ts we need the following parameters in the app-config.yaml:

 app-config.yaml